Skip to main content

 b.
 Signed fund agreements will determine the maximum time allowed to receive full gift funding.

 d.
 The Boise State University Foundation manages all endowed funds according to an investment policy established and monitored by the Investment Committee of the Boise State University Foundation Board of Directors.
 The investment policy calls for a percentage of the earnings on endowment funds to be available for spendable earnings.
-The percentage is based on the average market value of the endowment over a three-year period.
+The percentage is based on the average market value of the endowment over a three (3)-year period.

-8. Spending of Endowment Earnings
+5. Spending of Endowment Payout

 c.
 The provision of University matching funds to create a new salary line with an endowed chair endowment will be considered on a case-by-case basis, subject to availability of funds and approval of the Provost.

-9. Appointments
+6. Appointments

-10. Stewardship of Donors
+7. Stewardship of Donors

 a.
 University Advancement Donor Relations is charged with recognizing and stewarding gifts to the university in partnership with the unit benefitting from the endowment gift.